 Savory, chewy pearl couscous tossed with tender-crisp, thinly sliced asparagus and snap peas; crunchy radishes, delicate chives, pungent onions, salty ricotta salata and fresh mint leaves.
 Finished with a silky, luscious, tangy lemon dijon dressing, this lemony couscous salad is bursting with refreshing, vibrant flavors!

-Plus, you can make couscous salad with lemon in advance.
+Plus, this couscous salad with lemon is perfect for meal prep!
 And, it serves great at room temperature, cold and warm, making it the perfect side dish for picnics, potlucks and summer BBQs!
 It’s absolutely perfect with a grilled protein, such as chicken, shrimp and salmon for a healthy, light summer dinner!
 Essentially, this lemon couscous salad is perfect for any and every occasion!

 A couscous salad is a quick and healthy dish made of fluffy cooked couscous tossed with veggies and a dressing or vinaigrette.
 The salad couscous can also include protein such as meat, chicken, fish or shrimp depending on the recipe.